Leiniao1/news_reader/README.md

 This is an automatic Youtube news reader that helps you read a certain Youtube video transcripts, in a format of news article.
-What's more, it also generate a one-line summarization using a well-trained machine learning a model.
+What's more, it also generates a one-line summarization using a well-trained machine learning model.

 For example: